The Rape of the Lock

 The Sun-beams trembling on the floating Tydes,

-While melting Musick steals upon the Sky,
+While melting Musick steals upon° the Sky, sneaks up on

 And soften’d Sounds along the Waters die.
 [2.50]